Alana Haymes – Acting Program Manager – Chronic Conditions

 We welcomed Alana to the team in February 2018 as the Project Officer.
 Prior to this Alana worked in the Deadly Choices team at the Institute for Urban Indigenous Health (IUIH) as the Clinical Integrations and Tobacco Coordinator.
 In July 2018, Alana transitioned to the Acting Program Manager (Chronic Conditions) and in this role supports the Chronic Disease team, PIR and ITC team.
 Alana greatly enjoys working in Aboriginal and Torres Strait Islander health, engaging with the community and strengthening NCACCH’s partnerships in the region.

-Lerissa Rolls – Indigenous Health Project Officer
+Lerissa Rolls – Indigenous Health Project Officer (**currently on Maternity Leave)

 Lerissa, born and raised on the Sunshine Coast, is a proud descendant of the Quandamooka People of North Stradbroke Island.
 She commenced employment with NCACCH as an Administration Officer in 2012 and was promoted to Project Officer in March 2016.
 Lerissa had an exciting start to 2018, being the successful applicant of the Indigenous Health Project Officer role.
 Lerissa is embracing her new role engaging with General Practitioners and their staff, to create awareness and gain understanding of the health needs of our Aboriginal and/or Torres Strait Islander community.